 We hope it’ll spark interest in students to keep learning.
 Research also shows that kids can pick up programming concepts before they know how to read and write.
 In fact, their brains are more receptive to computer languages at a young age, just like foreign languages.

-Technology is transforming every industry on the planet.
-In 2015, 7 million openings in the U.S. were in occupations—including art and design—that value coding skills.
-But 65 percent of schools in the U.S. don't teach computer science.
+There are nearly 700,000 open computing jobs in the US, but only 80,000 computer science students graduated into the workforce last year.
+And, 47 percent of schools in the U.S. don't offer computer science.
 It’s time for us to catch up to the 21st century.
 We know that regardless of what our students do when they grow up, whether they go into medicine, business, politics, or the arts, knowing how to build technology will give them confidence and a competitive edge.

 "The Hour of Code is designed to demystify code and show that computer science is not rocket science—anybody can learn the basics," said Hadi Partovi, founder and CEO of Code.org.
 "Over 100 million students worldwide have tried an Hour of Code.
 The demand for relevant 21st-century computer science education crosses all borders and knows no boundaries."